What equipment do professional photographers use?

 Camera & Lenses

 Most DSLRs are bought with a kit lens, as you can’t use a DSLR body without a lens.
-It’s usually an 18mm to 55mm zoom lens, which is a real work-horse but can only get you so far before you need some other options.
+It’s usually an 18mm to 55mm zoom lens, a real work-horse, but it can only get you so far before you need other options.
 Upgrading your lens will probably be the first big upgrade you make too.
-Because there are a ton of options and many have a variety of applications, a new lens is a great place to start.
+Because there are many options and many have a variety of applications, a new lens is a great place to start.
 A Prime Lens or a Nifty 50 is most photographers’ next step.
-It has a fixed focal length, so there’s no zoom, but it’s faster than a zoom and you’re able to achieve an amazing soft focus with it, and increase the depth of field as well.
+It has a fixed focal length, so there’s no zoom, but it’s faster than a zoom, and you’re able to achieve an amazing soft focus with it and increase the depth of field as well.

 Another option for an upgrade is finding a good “walk-around lens.”
 A walk-around lens is simply the lens that’s always on your camera.
 The kit lens works fine, but if you’re constantly shooting and trying to increase revenue or quality of work, finding a better walk-around lens is a must.